Terminal taps AI to help companies build remote engineering teams

 There are other factors at play here, including the issue of climate change.
 Air pollution has dropped substantially as cities have entered lockdown, leading major conurbations such as Milan to rethink their use of cars — 35 kilometers (22 miles) of streets will be turned over to cyclists and pedestrians once the Italian city’s lockdown lifts.

-Once we emerge from the COVID-19 crisis, it’s likely companies and governments will retain certain behaviors established during lockdown, whether in the name of reducing carbon emissions or opening to a much broader tech talent pool.
+Once we emerge from the COVID-19 crisis, it’s likely companies and governments will retain certain protocols established during lockdown, whether in the name of reducing carbon emissions or opening to a much broader tech talent pool.
 Just yesterday, recruitment search engine Indeed rolled out a new feature that allows employers to specify whether a job they’re advertising is remote, be that permanently or temporarily due to COVID-19.

 “Accessing global talent outside of a company’s traditional HQ market has always been the Terminal approach, but now we’re seeing a lot more support for this way of thinking and a dispelling of myths about loss of productivity,” Kellogg added.
 “This is opening up new doors for us with more traditional leaders who didn’t support remote work but now understand the many benefits of doing so.
 As the economy recovers, everyone expects remote workers to lead the road to recovery.”